a8356555/DeepLearningDeployment/README.md

     * Pytorch using old version(1.7.0) is slower than new version(1.9.0+cu102), FPS: 0.125 < 0.136
 * Sometimes export Pytorch models to Onnx may fail (Unable to cast from non-held to held instance (T& to Holder<T>)) => restart runtime resolve the problem.
 * Check lscpu before running test, like in colab, capability of cpu in cpu runtime is slightly lower than the one in gpu runtime, so some results between 2 runtime type might be confusing.
 (2.20GHz vs 2.30GHz)
+* Packages in older version might be slower.

 ## <a name="su">Summary
 * Choices of frameworks:
-    1. Depend on device.
+    1. Depend on devices.
 (GPU/CPU, support fp16?, intel CPU/GPU using OpenVINO and nvidia GPU using tensorRT)
     2. Depend on Time Budget.
 (TVM has great potential but takes a lot of time.).
+    3. Depend on models.
+Pytorch is the fastest on MaskRCNN so far.
-    3. Easy to use: ONNX Runtime > OpenVINO ~ TensorRT >>> TVM
+    4. Easy to use: ONNX Runtime > OpenVINO ~ TensorRT >>> TVM
         * ONNX Runtime on GPU is slow.
-    4. Packages in older version might be slower.